gnois/losty-starters/4/readme.md

 #### Highlights
 - another way to specify inline css styles
 - session cookie
-- form submission
+- form submission with csrf protection
-- input validation and transform
+- function returning multiple middlewares, a pattern when using Losty

 #### Run with